-Join Jan Kabili for an in-depth discussion in this video Installing Develop presets made by others, part of Using Presets in Lightroom.
+Join Jan Kabili for an in-depth discussion in this video Installing Develop presets made by others, part of Lightroom: Presets.

 There are lots and lots of places online where you can go to find and download presets that you can install into your copy of Lightroom.
 Some of those presets are for a fee, others are for free.
 In this movie, I want to show you how you can install presets that you find online, or that you get from a colleague or a friend.
 Or the presets that I've included in the exercise files, for those of you who have access to the exercise files.
 In all those cases, there are two ways that you can install presets.
 To show you those, let's switch over to Lightroom.
 If you have just a couple of presets to install, then the quickest way is the automatic method.
 To use the automatic method, I'll go to the presets panel in the develop module.
 And I'm going to right-click on any one of the folders there.
 It doesn't matter which.

 And if I want to bring my imported presets into the folder I've clicked on, that's fine.
 I can do that.
 Or I can make a new folder.
 I'll click New Folder, and I'll say presets from, and then I might type the name of the source.
 Maybe it's a website.
 In this case it's me.
 An that makes a brand new folder here in my presets panel.
 Now, I'm going to right-click on that folder, an I'm going to choose import, from the little menu that comes up.
 In the import preset window, I'll navigate to the place where I've put the presets that I either downloaded, or the presets in my exercise files, or presets that I got from a friend.
 By the way, if you've downloaded presets from an online site, make sure that the file you've downloaded is unzipped.